 - Aloe vera contains antioxidant vitamins A, C and E — plus vitamin B12, folic acid and choline.

 - It contains eight enzymes, including aliiase, alkaline phosphatase, amylase, bradykinase, carboxypeptidase, catalase, cellulase, lipase and peroxidase.

-- Minerals such as calcium, copper, selenium, chromium, manganese, magnesium, potassium, sodium and zinc are present in aloe vera.
+- The minerals present include calcium, copper, selenium, chromium, manganese, magnesium, potassium, sodium and zinc.

 - It provides 12 anthraquinones — or compounds known as laxatives.
 Among these are aloin and emodin, which act as analgesics, antibacterials and antivirals.